mhk19/engage-teams/README.md

 1. In the first step of development, the use cases, tech stack and feasibility of project were decided.

 2. As the second step, UI/UX designs were made.
+Here is the [figma file](https://www.figma.com/file/gTRYRZmlEnU11bXk8xJv3f/PiperChat?node-id=5%3A216).

 3. Development was done in 2 sprints -